weil21/my_website_raw/content/home/publications.md

 Quickly discover relevant content by [filtering publications]({{< ref "/publication/_index.md" >}}).
 {{% /alert %}}
  """
-- Weilbächer, R. A., & Gluth, S. (2017).
-The interplay of hippocampus and ventromedial prefrontal cortex in memory-based decision making.
-Brain sciences, 7(1), 4.
-- Hoffmann, J. A., von Helversen, B., Weilbächer, R. A., & Rieskamp, J. (2018).
-Tracing the path of forgetting in rule abstraction and exemplar retrieval.
-Quarterly Journal of Experimental Psychology, 71(11), 2261-2281.
-- Kraemer, P. M., Weilbächer, R. A., Fontanesi, L., & Gluth, S. (2020).
-Neural Bases of Financial Decision Making: From Spikes to Large-Scale Brain Connectivity.
-In Psychological Perspectives on Financial Decision Making (pp. 3-19).
-Springer, Cham.
-- Weilbächer, R. A., Kraemer, P. M., & Gluth, S. (in press).
-The reflection effect in memory-based decisions.
-Psychological Science.
 - Weilbächer, R. A., Krajbich, I., Rieskamp J., & Gluth, S. (2020).
 The role of visual attention on memory-based choice.
 Manuscript submitted for publication. """